Reading at the Wade

 - Syllabus of readings

-- Audio recordings of the Wade Center's Saturday morning reading group discussions are free and available for download.
+- Recordings of the Wade Center's Saturday morning reading group discussions are free and available for download.

 Reading groups are free and open to anyone who would like to participate, but sign-up is appreciated due to space considerations.
 For questions or more information, contact the Wade Center front desk at 630.752.5908 or at email@example.com.